 5. Oil Heaters

-Oil heaters are a great option for those who have small generators or lack electricity during cold winter seasons.
+Oil heaters are a great option for those with small generators or lack electricity during cold winter.

-They work like a radiator and use electricity to heat up an oil reservoir.
+They work like a radiator and use electricity to heat an oil reservoir.

 Because oil is super efficient at retaining heat, it stays warm for up to a couple of hours before the electricity kicks in again to increase the temperature.